Garfield Park Conservatory: History

 Today, the conservatory still follows the original tenets of Jensen.
 One of the most popular rooms is the first presented to visitors, the Palm Room.
 In it are over 7 dozen varieties of palm trees of the over 2,700 varieties known to exist today.
 Of particular importance is the double coconut palm, first grown by employees of the conservatory in 1959.
 The double coconut palm is found only off the coast of South Africa in its native environment and produces what is believed to be the largest seed of any plant in the world, weighing up to 50 lb.
 The double coconut palm at the conservatory died of currently unknown causes in February 2012.
 Because of the species' rarity in the wild, and the challenges of cultivation, it is not expected to be replaced.

 After many decades of neglect, the conservatory underwent a multimillion-dollar restoration in 1994.
 The non-profit Garfield Park Conservatory Alliance formed to help maintain the structure and provide programs and services for visitors.

 In a hailstorm on the night of June 30, 2011, the conservatory suffered catastrophic damage to glass in showrooms as well as production houses where plants are grown or stored.
 Five recently renovated showrooms contained laminated glass and therefore sustained less damage.
 Some areas reopened to the public July 3.
 The Fern Room reopened December 1, 2011, and the remaining areas opened January 24, 2012.
 To help raise money for the repairs local artist Bryan Northup created, and the Conservatory sold, limited-edition bowls out of the broken glass.

+After a multi-year renovation, the Elizabeth Morse Genius Children’s Garden is scheduled to reopen to the public on May 1, 2026, now with a toddler zone, an art and nature zone, accommodations for disabled children, and a twenty-foot climbing structure dubbed the "High-Biscus Climber."

 The Garfield Park Conservatory is also known to be a place where people have illegally abandoned their pets, often lizard and other reptiles.
 Staff try to rescue them and are sometimes successful at capturing them and connecting them with local animal rescue groups, but oftentimes the animals end up dying of exposure or starvation according to staff.